-The foundations of the defocusing concept have been established in [13].
+The foundations of the defocusing concept have been established in an early paper by Willert and Gharib (1992).
 We report here the most important aspects in a revised form.
 For clarity, we will use the term particle when referring both to a solid particle and to a bubble.